avutuan/eecs581_minesweeper/frontend/README.md

 #### 5

-Open the printed local URL in your browser.
+Open the printed local URL from the console in your browser.